basic ability insurance tax return

 Katrin Straub

-Can you deduct contributions to basic ability insurance from tax?
-Yes, it is possible, but there are important details to consider.
-This article shows you how to declare your basic ability insurance on your tax return and what you need to take into account.
+Can you deduct premiums for basic disability insurance from tax?
+Yes, that is possible, but there are important details to bear in mind.
+This article shows you how to declare your basic disability insurance in your tax return and what you need to consider.

 The topic in brief and concise terms